Commensurators of normal subgroups of lattices: Introduction

 Here, a global field is a number field or a finite extension of a function field $\bbF_p(t)$, and the $S$\emph{-rank} of $\G$ is the sum of the $k_{\nu}$-ranks over all valuations $\nu\in S$, and $\G$ is said to have \emph{higher }$S$\emph{-rank} if its $S$-rank is at least 2.

-The connection to Shalom's question occurs as soon as there are at least two valuations, and one of them is non-Archimedean.
+The connection to Greenberg-Shalom's question occurs as soon as there are at least two valuations, and one of them is non-Archimedean.
 To be most transparent, we assume $\Lambda = \SL(n, \bbZ[1/p])$, but this explanation easily generalizes.
 Let $\Gamma < \Lambda$ be a commensurated subgroup contained in $\SL(n, \bbZ)$.
 Then $\Gamma$ is a discrete subgroup of $\SL(n,\bbR)$ and in the latter group, its commensurator $\Lambda$ is dense.
 The Margulis-Zimmer conjecture in this case predicts that $\Gamma$ is either finite, or of finite index in $\SL(n,\mathbb{Z})$.

 Using well-chosen unipotent generating sets, Venkataramana has proven Conjecture \ref{conj:mz} for arithmetic lattices $\Gamma=\G(\bbZ)$ in simple groups defined over $\bbQ$ \cite{venkataramana-mz}.
 Shalom-Willis have proved Conjecture \ref{conj:mz} in more instances, including the first that are not simple \cite{shalom-willis}.
 Their proof crucially relies on fine arithmetic properties for lattices in these groups, namely bounded generation by unipotents.
 This is the only prior work on Conjecture \ref{conj:mz}.
-Our results provide some new, partial evidence for the Margulis-Zimmer conjecture in some special cases.
+Our results provide some new evidence for the Margulis-Zimmer conjecture.
+In particular, it is the first non-trivial result towards the Margulis-Zimmer conjecture that applies to cocompact lattices.
+We state a special case to make the contribution clear:

+\begin{cor} Let $G$ be a simple Lie group of rank 1, $\Lambda < G$ an arithmetic lattice, $S$ a non-empty finite set of finite places and $\Lambda_S$ the $S$-arithmetic lattice obtained by inverting primes in $S$.
+Then any subgroup $\Gamma< \Lambda$ that is commensurated by $\Lambda_S$ and normalized by $\Lambda$ is finite index in $\Lambda$. \end{cor}

+The hypothesis that $\Gamma$ is normalized by $\Lambda$ and commensurated by $\Lambda_S$ makes the statement intermediate between the Margulis normal subgroup theorem, where $\Gamma$ is normal in all of $\Lambda_S$, and the Margulis-Zimmer conjecture where no normality is assumed.